scipion-em/docs/docs/scipion-modes/how-to-install.rst

 Downloading Scipion
 ===================

-Scipion can be installed using either from **Binaries** or from **Sources**.
+Scipion can be installed either from **Binaries** or from **Sources**.
 From **Binaries**, all the code is precompiled and it is ready to be used as soon as it is downloaded.
 Only some dependencies and some configuration must be set.
 On the other hand, we also release the Scipion's **Source** code to allow developers going inside Scipion and, also, for those users that are not able to launch Scipion from Binaries.
 Sources is usually more wide compatible than Binaries.
-However, Sources compilation might be in some cases a little tricky.
+However, Sources compilation might be a bit tricky in some cases.

 In addition, you can install Scipion anywhere, as long as you have write permissions.
 If you want to share Scipion installation among different users